-Think about this text-dependent question: How does Musa understand his feelings and thoughts when he experiences different things in his life?
-What can we learn from Musa?
-What does the text say Musa does at the beginning, middle, and ending of the story?
+Think about this text-dependent question: What does the text say the main character does throughout the main events of the story?
+Do you think they made responsible decisions?
 Use your Retelling Graphic Organizer to draw pictures of the key details in the beginning, middle, and ending of the story.